-Notifiable complaint: A complaint that alleges a breach of the Education and Care Services National Law and Regulations, National Quality Standard or alleges that the health, safety or wellbeing of a child at the Service may have been compromised.
-Any complaint of this nature must be reported by the Approved Provider or Nominated Supervisor to the Regulatory Authority within 24 hours of the complaint being made - (Section 174[2] [b], Regulation 176[2][b]).
+Notifiable complaint: A complaint that alleges a breach of the Education and Care Services National Law and Regulations, National Quality Standards or alleges that the health, safety or wellbeing of a child at the service may have been compromised.
+Any complaint of this nature must be reported by the Approved Provider or Nominated Supervisor to the regulatory authority within 24 hours of the complaint being made (Section 174(2)(b), Regulation 176(2)(b)).

-If the Director is unsure whether the matter is a notifiable complaint, it is good practice to contact the Regulatory Authority for confirmation.
+If the Approved Provider/Nominated Supervisor is unsure whether the matter is a notifiable complaint, it is good practice to contact the Regulatory Authority for confirmation.
 Written reports must include:

-- Details of the event or incident. - The name of the person who initially made the complaint. - If appropriate, the name of the child concerned and the condition of the child, including a medical or incident report (where relevant). - Contact details of a nominated member of the Grievances Subcommittee (or Nominated Supervisor). - Any other relevant information.
+- Details of the event or incident. - The name of the person who initially made the complaint. - If appropriate, the name of the child concerned and the condition of the child, including a medical or incident report (where relevant). - Contact details of a nominated member of the Grievances Subcommittee. - Any other relevant information.